heidi37/bird-journal/README.md

 NOTE: hosted on free tier of render.com, may take a minute to spin up.

-Here is a Work In Progress Screenshot.
-I will be improving the design.

 <img src ="./public/images/screenshot.png" alt="screenshot of nature Journal">

 ## How It's Made: